tomdoyoon/Age-of-Peak-Human-Strength/README.md

 -	For the top squats, across all Weight Groups, females had a significantly higher mean age compared to males.
 The smallest delta was .06 years in the SuperHeavy Weight Group (not significant.
 -	For the top benches, the Middle and Light Weight Groups did not have a significant difference in mean ages across sexes.
 For the Heavy and Super Heavy Weight Groups, there was not a significant difference.
 -	For the top deadlifts, across all Weight Groups, females had a significantly higher mean age compared to males.
 The smallest delta was 2.08 years in the Heavy Weight Group.

-# Conclusions

-- For males, the peak strength age is around 36-37 years old, while for females, it's around 34-36 years old, depending on the lift (total, squat, bench, or deadlift).
-- The LateOpen Age Group (35-40 years old) performs best among males, with the highest mean totals, squats, benches, and deadlifts.
-For females, the Open Age Group (28-35 years old) performs best in terms of mean totals, squats, and deadlifts.
-- Females tend to reach peak strength at an older age than males, with significant differences in mean age across all weight groups for totals, squats, and deadlifts.

 # Machine Learning Results